e-c-k-e-r/vall-e/docs/models_v2.md

 The `AudioEncoder` embeds each codebook level (and injects level-position embedding information), stacks it, then passes it through an MLP ( / residual feedforward network ), then weighs each level through learned weights before summing it down to one sequence.
 * I feel most of this is kind of overkill, since I believe layer 0 of the underlying model could do this better, but it might also allow better tuning of the model's "encoder" with an explicit one over an inherent one.
-* Attention could also be used in place of the learned weights, as some speakers *could* prioritize different codebooks levels for FSQ sequences.
+* Attention could also be used in place of the learned weights, as different speakers *will* have different priorities in the audio spectrum, but I imagine this might end up as a learned feature that emerges within the attention heads of the underlying model itself.

 The `AudioDecoder` projects the last hidden state through another feed-forward network (non-residual, with its own pre-layer norm).
 The decoder can be configured to either share the head for all levels, or dedicate a head for each level.
 * I feel non-shared heads might also be overkill, but allows for the decoder to better-er extract the dedicated codebook level from the last hidden state.
 * It might not even be necessary to use an MLP, as the model was quick to fix itself after deleting-then-shrinking the feed-forward expansion factor to try and squeeze out throughput.
+	* because of this ablation, it's *probably* okay to just do per-codebook layer norm + an output head, but that experimentation is for another day.

 ### `ResidualAudioEncoder/Decoder`